-Over the last five years, the phrase “skills gap” has entered the popular vocabulary.
+Over the last decade, the phrase “skills gap” has entered the popular vocabulary.

-The “skills gap” describes a misalignment between the skills extant in the workforce and the skills demanded by the labor market.
+The “skills gap” describes a misalignment between the skills possessed by a workforce and the skills demanded by the labor market.

 The concept surfaced in the years following the 2007 financial crisis.
 During this period, the number of positions open in the U.S. economy returned to pre-recession levels while unemployment remained high.
 The skills gap offered one explanation for this phenomenon.

 Today, the term is synonymous with a STEM or digital skills gap.
-This is in part a product of the exploding demand for skills in software development, IoT and cloud technologies, and machine learning and AI.
+This is in part a product of the exploding demand for skills in software development, IoT and cloud technologies, as well as machine learning and AI.

 While it is true that high-tech skills are and will likely remain in demand, they’re not the only skills that fall under the umbrella of “skills gap,” especially in manufacturing.
 The concept also encompasses manual, operational, and other skills not requiring digital expertise.
 In manufacturing, these skills can include machining, assembly, and process-oriented knowledge, as well as soft skills that are difficult to capture on a resume.